COMMITMENTS AND CONTINGENCIES

 The Company has various insurance policies, including product liability insurance, covering risks and in amounts it considers adequate.
 There can be no assurance that the insurance coverage maintained by the Company is sufficient or will be available in adequate amounts or at a reasonable cost.

 The Company leases office, warehouse, and distribution space under non-cancelable operating leases.
 As leases expire, it can be expected that, in the normal course of business, certain leases will be renewed or replaced.
 Our leases generally contain multi-year renewal options and escalation clauses.
-Total rent expense of the Company for the three months ended June 30, 2022 and 2021 was $1,202 and $1,175, respectively, and for the six months ended June 30, 2022 and 2021 was $2,402 and $2,325, respectively.
+Total rent expense of the Company for the three months ended September 30, 2021 and 2020 was $1,174 and $1,185, respectively.
+Total rent expense for the nine months ended September 30, 2021 and 2020 was $3,499 and $3,320, respectively.

-Future minimum lease payments required under non-cancelable operating leases that have initial or remaining non-cancelable lease terms in excess of one year for the remaining six months of 2022, the next four years and thereafter is as follows:
+Future minimum lease payments required under non-cancelable operating leases that have initial or remaining non-cancelable lease terms in excess of one year and the Company’s capital lease agreements for the remaining three months of 2021, the next four years and thereafter is as follows:

-There were no material future minimum sublease payments to be received under non-cancelable subleases as of June 30, 2022.
-There was no material sublease income for the three and six months ended June 30, 2022 and 2021.
+There were no material future minimum sublease payments to be received under non-cancelable subleases at September 30, 2021.
+There was no material sublease income for the three and nine months ended September 30, 2021 and 2020.

 The entire disclosure for commitments and contingencies.